Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 HOLD

-E++/OB Yes $ 75 A revolving searchlight car from 1953 with remote-control "ON/OFF" switch mechanism has an orange generator, gray-painted, die-cast frame with black (sans-serif) lettering, steps on the frame and bar-end trucks with magnetic couplers.
+A revolving searchlight car from 1952-53 with remote-control "ON/OFF" switch mechanism has an orange generator, gray-painted, die-cast frame with black (sans-serif) lettering, steps on the frame and bar-end trucks with magnetic couplers.

 Photo of the other side.

-Searchlight housing is tarnished and that's about it for flaws!
-The car is sharp: very clean with strong lettering plus it lights, rotates properly and the "ON/OFF" switch works perfectly!
+Some box rub on the edge of the frame plus the searchlight housing is tarnished and that's about it for flaws!
+The car is very clean with strong lettering plus it lights, rotates properly and the "ON/OFF" switch works perfectly!

 An "aerial" view.

-A good-looking car that will add plenty of action and light to your layout!
+A good-looking car that will add some action and light to your layout!

 3562-1 ==========